Objects:

 6. Scoring

-One point per contact CW or SSB.
-You can work a station once in the CW section and once in the SSB section.
+One point per contact CW, SSB and FT4.
+You can work a station once in each mode.

 NOTE: There are no multipliers.